 The lower of;

-• 1/3rd of the amount used to provide the related lifetime annuity, drawdown fund or scheme pension (this is effectively the same as stating that the maximum PCLS is 25% of the fund being crystallised).
+• 1/3rd of the amount used to provide the related lifetime annuity, drawdown fund or scheme pension (this is effectively the same as saying that the maximum PCLS is 25% of the fund being crystallised).

 • the individual’s remaining LSA;